-Leaders trained from 23 countries and over 220 organizations who now have skills in trauma-informed care, peer counseling, and community resilience
+Leaders trained from 28 countries and 760+ organizations who now have skills in trauma-informed mental health, emotional first aid, and community resilience

 Lives impacted by participants of our workshops and programs worldwide, through the ripple effect of our "one-to-many" healing model